Coastal-Imaging-Research-Network/cBathy-Toolbox/docs/CONTRIBUTING.md

 cBathy Contribution Guidlines
 =============================

-If you're here, that means you're considering contributing.
+If you're here, that means you're considering contributing to the development of [cBathy](https://doi.org/10.1002/jgrc.20199).
 That's exciting and we're glad you're here!
 This is an open and welcoming community but to keep some semblance of order, a few rules and suggestions for contributions.  :)

 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 Please see the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md)
->other external links we should include here

 Git Development Conventions:
 ----------------------------